aefarrell/aefarrell.github.io/_posts/2022-09-23-adiabatic-compressible-flow.md

 $$ G = Y \sqrt{ { 2 \rho_1 \Delta P } \over K } $$

 Where the expansion factor, *Y*, is read off of a chart.
 This is great if you are working things out by hand, but can present some challenges when calculating things on a computer.
-Ludwig's[<sup id="fnref-12">12</sup>](#fn-12) provides a complicated series of equations to iteratively calculate the *Y* curves yourself, but I think if you are expending that level of effort then you really are not saving anything over using the Fanno model above.
+[Ludwig's](#coker-2007) provides a complicated series of equations to iteratively calculate the *Y* curves yourself, but I think if you are expending that level of effort then you really are not saving anything over using the Fanno model above.
 A much simpler approach is to either interpolate the critical expansion factor, *Y<sub>cr</sub>*, and critical pressure ratio, *q<sub>cr</sub>*, from the values given in Crane's or use a correlation for them (that's what I will use).
 Though this adds the wrinkle of only being able to use *Y* factors for gases with the same *&gamma;* as what is either tabulated or available in a correlation.

-{% capture footnote-12 %}
-<a name="fn-12"><strong>12</strong></a>: Coker, *[Ludwig's Applied Process Design](#coker-2007)*. [↩](#fnref-12)
-{% endcapture %}

 The actual *Y* value then comes from a simple linear relationship (where $q={ {\Delta P} \over P_1}$ )